 Distributions from MLPs, if they were received from an ordinary investment, would be treated as dividend income.

-Distributions from MLPs are treated as a return of Equity and are not taxable income when received.
+Distributions from MLPs are treated as a return of Equity...which is a reduction in tax cost basis...and are not taxable income when received.

 Simply put....you can only lose as much as you have invested, i.e., your equity or tax basis.